coinspect/markdown-it-data-blocks/README.md

 # markdown-it-data-blocks

-> Markdown-it plugin for creating block-level containers and with metadata.
+> Markdown-it plugin for creating block-level containers with metadata.

 ## Description